Skip to main content

 Braised pork belly with radish

-My daughter does not want to eat out for dinner every day because she is a university student and rents an apartment.
-She once enquired about the fastest, easiest, healthiest, and tastiest way to prepare braised pork.
+My daughter once enquired about the fastest, easiest, and tastiest way to prepare braised pork.
 The fewer dishes that need to be washed, the better.
 She needed a recipe with braised pork that could be made by simply combining all the ingredients in a pot and letting them simmer.
 When I give it some thought, I realize that she would enjoy this braised port belly with radish.

 When the meat is done being braised!
 Goodness!!
 It has me completely drooling.
 Pick up a piece of meat with a pair of chopsticks and take a bite.
 Fat but not greasy.
 It melts in your mouth and leaves a lingering flavour.
 After being cooked, the radish in particular tastes amazing.
+The radish adds a refreshing touch and balances the fat in the pork belly, making it a perfect match for the flavorful meat.
 Simple to prepare and tasty recipe that requires little effort and cleanup.
+Who would not want that for a meal?

 Are you drooling?
 This is an easy and delicious recipe which you should have in your back pocket.
 One wok does all the work. let us get all the ingredients to hand and the detailed instruction to make a delicious, braised pork belly with radish.